jfinnerman/mat301hw1/PS1.md

 8. Select all product names.

   SELECT name FROM unemath_Finnerman.Products;

 9. List the MSRP for all products in ascending order.

   Select msrp FROM unemath_Finnerman.Products ORDER BY msrp;

 10. Find all products within  category 430.
 What is category 430?

   Select product_id FROM unemath_Finnerman.Products where category_id=430;

   Category 430 is wine glasses

 11. Find all product id and names in category 430 manufactured by 428.

+  Select * from unemath_Finnerman.Products where category_id=430 and manufacturer_id=428;

 12. How many products in category 430 manufactured by 428?

+  18 products

 13. How many countries make products contained in the store?

+  40 countries
+  Select country, count(*)from unemath_Finnerman.Products group by country;

 14. How many products are manufactured in the USA?

+  4091

 15. How many products cost the company less than $10?

+  7567

 16. How many products cost the company less than $10 and sell for more than $20?

+  40 products

 17. How many products cost the company less than $10 and sell for less than $20?

+  7523
 18. Which products cost less than $10 and sell for more than $20?

+  Select name from unemath_Finnerman.Products where price <10 and msrp >20;

 19. Count all product's that have shipping weight less than 1 pound or greater than 20 pounds.

+  11668

 20. Create your own query.

+  Name all products that weigh more than 5 pounds and have a shipping weight that is more than 10 pounds.

+  Select name from unemath_Finnerman.Products where weight >5 and ship_weight >10;